-Turtle vs Mourning Dove: What are the Differences?
+Turtle Dove vs. Mourning Dove: What Are the Differences?

 Jay Gao/Shutterstock.com

-Doves are special and adorable soft-looking birds that are fun to play with and often represent world peace and love symbols.
+Doves are special and adorable soft-looking birds that are fun to play with and often represent world peace and love.
 While they can delight your mind, their constant cooing and droppings can be frustrating.
-This is the case with the turtle dove and the mourning dove, who sometimes appear indistinguishable.
+This is the case with the turtle dove and the mourning dove, two species that sometimes appear indistinguishable.
 Nonetheless, we will make the differences between these cousin birds clear in this article, so read on to find out the differences between turtle and mourning doves.

 FamilyColumbidaeColumbidae

-HabitatFound all over Europe and in areas of Asia, the Mid East, and Africa.They are mostly found in any open or semi-open habitat in temperate parts of North America, including forest clearings, deserts, suburbs, farmlands, and prairies.
+HabitatFound all over Europe and in parts of Asia, the Middle East, and AfricaMostly found in open or semi-open habitats in temperate parts of North America, including forest clearings, deserts, suburbs, farmlands, and prairies

-Social BehaviorCan live in isolation and in groups.
+Social Behavior– Lives in isolation and in groups

 DietHerbivoreHerbivore

 Although it seems like a herculean task to tell the difference between the turtle dove and the mourning dove, it is not an impossible feat to set these two flying creatures apart.
-While these doves might be confusing to a novice, one can still differentiate them with their size, morphology, appearance, social behavior, and habitat.
+These doves can still be differentiates by their size, morphology, appearance, social behavior, habitat, and voice or sound.
 Nevertheless, they both belong to the Columbidae family, which houses over 300 species of doves and pigeons

 12 Animals of Christmas From Around the World - turtle doves